 - The Bees show up just to get kicked out for the fans not liking the bees the week before.
 20 minutes in and this is the first appearance of the Not Ready for Prime Time Players.

 - Finally something funny!!!
 The comedy came from a sketch about Paul Simon being challenged to a game of 1 on 1 basketball by NBA player Connie Hawk.
-It was interesting to see Al Michaels so early in the show but what was really funny was just how small Paul Simon is and how good and intense he was at playing basketball.
+It was interesting to see Al Michaels so early in the show but what was really funny was just how small Paul Simon is and how that didn’t stop him from playing so well and intense as he rushed around the court with someone who was twice his size.
 Simon's 70s look also got a chuckle or two out of me.
 Mainly I was happy just to be seeing a sketch.

 - The comedy didn't last long as they slipped into a Simon and Garfunkel Slide Show to them singing Mrs. Robinson which goes on for a few minutes then turns into a tiny reunion where they sing The Boxer, Scarborough Fair, My Little Town and finally winds down with Garfunkel singing a solo of I Only Have Eyes For You.

 - There was a follow-up to the weird Muppet sketch from the first week.
 I didn't realize there was an ongoing collaboration between the two shows.